Martin Goodson

 An Exercise in Mindfulness

-Taking up a simple exercise in paying attention to one thing can help invigorate a daily mindfulness practice.
+Simple exercises in paying attention can help invigorate a daily mindfulness practice.
 Here are some ideas to try out.

-One way to get back into our practice in daily life - mindfulness as some call it - is to adopt a particular discipline which allows us to focus on one or two things that help us to de-clutch from those long thought streams, and to come back and rest in the here-and-now.
+One way to get back into our practice in daily life (mindfulness as some call it) is to adopt a particular discipline which allows us to focus on just one or two things which helps us de-clutch from those long thought streams and to come back and rest in the here-and-now.

-We all remember the story of the novice monk who goes to the training monastery and asks the abbot for some advice to keep with himself for the duration of his training there.
-The abbot replies with two suggestions: to say “Yes” to everything, and to always walk noiselessly.
+There is the well-known story about a novice monk who goes to a training monastery and asks the abbot for some advice to see him through the duration of his training.
+The abbot replies with two suggestions: to say “Yes” to everything, and always to walk noiselessly.

-For us, who are not in a training sodo, this saying “Yes” is to bow into our timetable and into the everyday situations and duties that make up our day, whether or not we feel like attending to them right now.
+As we are not in a training sodo, saying “Yes” in our life is instead to bow into the timetable and into the everyday situations and duties that make up our day, whether or not we feel like attending to them right now.

-The walking noiselessly is also certainly something that we can apply ourselves to, and perhaps to take it as playing a game with ourselves.
-Just to see how well we can be aware of when we are noisy and then restraining the impulse, using the body.
-We might find that those moments of impatience that create a slapdash carelessness are realised, worked with and restrained, and finally transformed into a more open hearted and less rushed (and less stressed) attitude.
+The walking noiselessly part is also certainly something that we can apply ourselves to.
+Just treat it as if you are playing a game with yourself; see how well you can be aware of when you become noisy and then restrain this impulse as it arises using the body.
+We might find that those moments of impatience that create slapdash carelessness are realised, worked with and restrained, and finally transformed into a more open hearted and less rushed (and less stressed) attitude.

 One Christian saint practiced the careful closing of all doors with full attention and with love.